 After attending the Orientation, you then need to schedule appointments for an AI Enrollment Visit and an AI Preconception Counseling Visit with one of our medical providers.
 These appointments can usually be scheduled on the same day for your convenience.

 At the Enrollment Visit, a we will review your BBT charts and lab results, clarify ovulation prediction methods and discuss options for home or office-based insemination procedures.
 Consent forms and agreements will also be reviewed and signed.
-We will discuss how and when to make appointments for office inseminations.
-You will also meet with our AI Program Assistant who will review sperm tank information and evaluation of donor profiles.
+We will discuss how and when to make appointments for office inseminations, as well as review sperm tank information and evaluate donor profiles.